TheSkyentist/GELATO/README.md

 * Constants.py

   Sets the scale for the dispersions and redshifts by putting in the speed of light.
 Can be changed but will adjust all output units.

+## Citation

+If you use GELATO for your work, please provide a link to this GitHub repository and cite the version used on Zenodo: [https://zenodo.org/record/5831730](https://zenodo.org/record/5831730).

 ## License